flobk/TRIM/README.md

 # TRIM: Targeted Row-wise Iterative Metric-driven Pruning
 This repository contains code for pruning Large Language Models (LLMs) with unique *dimensionwise sparsity ratios* as presented in our [📖 Paper](https://arxiv.org/pdf/2505.16743).
 TRIM applies *varying levels of pruning to each row of a weight matrix* through a metric-driven iterative optimization process.
-We currently support naive integration of Wanda importance scores, as well as OWL, and AlphaPruning for layerwise sparsity allocation.
+We currently support naive integration of Wanda and Magnitude importance scores, as well as OWL, and AlphaPruning for layerwise sparsity allocation.

 ![TRIM Illustration](TRIM_Illustration.png)